waywardgeek/infnoise/README.md

     E = log2(K)

 This provides a simple way to calculate the entropy added to an entropy pool per bit.
-The program infnoise.c directly measures the entropy of modular noise multiplier output, and compares this to the estimated value.
+The program infnoise.c directly measures the entropy of modular entropy multiplier output, and compares this to the estimated value.
 Both simulations and actual hardware show that they correlate well.